tensorflow/tensorflow/g3doc/LangRef.md

 %A = alloc_static(0x1232a00) : memref<1024 x 64 x f32, #layout_map0, hbm>
 ```

-The `alloc_static` instruction is used to represent code after buffer allocation
+The `alloc_static` operation is used to represent code after buffer allocation
 has been performed.

 #### 'dealloc' operation {#'dealloc'-operation}